pacifics/PassDao/README.md

 ## PASS DAO Manager and Pass DAO Token Manager Smart Contract

-Smart contract used for the management of tokens.
-The smart contract derives to the Token Manager smart contract used for the management of tokens.
+Used for the management of tokens.
+The manager smart contract derives to the Token Manager smart contract used for the management of tokens.
 The smart contract is conform to ERC20.

 Public functions are :